BugliL/TDD_step_by_step/Refactoring by Martin_Fowler/Theory/Replace nested conditional with guard clauses/README.md

 ## How to Replace nested conditional with guard clause
 - Take the most external if clause and chang it in a guard clause.
-  - If nested IF are present, change them in 2 different if statements, one with the positive condition, the other one with negated condition
+  - If nested IF are present, change them in 2 different if statements, one with the positive condition, the other one with negated condition.
+  Than to extract both if statements with their parent condition in it
 - Repeat until no more if conditions are present

 If possible use [Consolidate conditional expression](../Consolidate%20conditional%20expression)

  **Example**